-My family
+My Family

+Revised TN-ELDS Four-Year-Old Developmental Standards

-Revised TN-ELDS Four year-old Approaches to Learning (AL.PK)
+Approaches to Learning (AL.PK)

-With eagerness and curiosity actively engage in play as means of exploration & learning
+With eagerness and curiosity actively engage in play as means of exploration and learning

-AL.PK.1.
-Independently interact with a variety of materials through multiple play activities.

-AL.PK.2.
-Self-select play activities to support own curiosity and to engage in pretend and imaginative play (e.g., testing theories, acting out imagination).
+- AL.PK.1.
+Independently interact with a variety of materials through multiple play activities. - AL.PK.2.
+Self-select play activities to support own curiosity and to engage in pretend and imaginative play (e.g., testing theories, acting out imagination). - AL.PK.3.

-AL.PK.3.
 Demonstrate an awareness of connection between prior and new knowledge.